Single Arm, Open Label Trial With Iptacopan Treatment for 24 Weeks, in Patients on Stable Regimen of Anti-C5 Who Switch to Iptacopan. (APPULSE)

 • A 24-week open-label, iptacopan Treatment period.

-After completion of the treatment period, participants who continue to benefit from the iptacopan treatment based on the study doctor's evaluation will be able to join the Roll-over extension study.
+After completion of the treatment period, participants who continued to benefit from the iptacopan treatment based on the study doctor's evaluation were able to join the Roll-over extension study (CLNP023C12001B).

 Study Type